matomugo60/code-challange-1/README.md

 ### Alternative One

 - Open a terminal / command line interface on your computer
-- Clone the repo by using the following:
+- Clone the repository by using the following:

         git clone https:git@github.com:matomugo60/code-challange-1.git